 Chicken Stock with Herbs and Garlic – during this time of sickness, our refrigerator was never bare of stock (chicken stock, beef stock, mushroom stock).
 Stock is a highly nourishing and hydrating food that is very easy to digest.
 A simple cup of homemade stock with chopped up herbs and garlic and a little bit of salt and pepper felt like the best medicine.

 Healing Broth with Shiitake Mushrooms and Parsley – it’s best to use dried shiitake mushrooms for this healing broth.
 But, if you don’t have dried, you can simply use fresh shiitake mushrooms and increase the amount of stock used in my recipe.

 Dry cough is one of the main symptoms of this illness.
 As well as a loss of taste and smell.
-To moisturize and support the nasal passageways (the entryway into the lungs), loosen mucus in the chest, and resolve a dry cough, we did herbal steams.
+To moisturize and support the nasal passageways (the entryway into the lungs), loosen mucus in the chest, and resolve the cough, we did herbal steams.